zipvilization/Zipvilization/trinomial/human.md

 To remain faithful to the Horizon.

-Whenever a difficult decision appears, the question remains the same:
+Whenever uncertainty appears...

+Whenever difficult decisions must be made...

+The same question should always be asked.

 **Does this still remain Zipvilization?**